-In the local neighborhood of 98th and Loomis, I had my share of being bullied by the “older boys” and didn’t really find common ground until the one night of “The Bet”.
+In the local neighborhood, I had my share of being bullied by the “older boys” and didn’t really find common ground until the one night of “The Bet”.
 Hanging out on the porch of my next-door neighbor and his band of 15-16-year-old buds, a few “40 oz” bottles were procured.
 I had a couple dollars and when I asked to partake, I was told, of course, that I wasn’t Man enough to handle it.
 So, I bet that I could chug the whole damn bottle which was met with a bet of $1 and a ten second limit.
 I did it in 7 and used the extra loot to put in for the next liquor run.
 My status went up a bit, and from then on, I would often be included in any future drinking sessions.

 My 4-foot 11 mother was a Jazz booking agent and I, all of 6’2” at 13, spent many weekends helping her carry promo material and hanging at the club while her musicians played.
 In that time, I met the owners, musicians, bouncers and everyone in-between.
 By me being so much taller than my mother and introduced as simply her son, nobody questioned my age and when offered drinks, I took them and drank them with the experience of someone who had been drinking for years, as I had by that time.